 Shayan Salar, LCSW

-B.A in Psychology from Kean University
+Bachelors in Psychology from Kean University

 Master of Social Work from Kean University

-At Kean University, I helped facilitate their Master of Social Work (MSW) program to becoming affiliated with two separate substance abuse and co-occurring facilities in Middlesex County, both of which I interned at, so future MSW students passionate about addiction & mental health could satisfy their clinical internship requirements.
-Here, I learned more about the treatment of, and how the criminal justice system.
+At Kean University, I helped facilitate their Master of Social Work (MSW) program to becoming affiliated with two separate substance abuse and co-occurring facilities in Middlesex County, New Jersey - both in which I interned, so future MSW students passionate about addiction & mental health could satisfy their clinical internship requirements.
+There, I learned more about addiction and co-occurring treatment approaches, harm reduction philosophies, and how people in these categories intersect with the criminal justice system.